unexpectedtokens/catsignment/README.md

     bun compose-dev

 The only difference is that the database url can't be modified and that the bun process will restart on file change (uses package.json `bun dev` command)

-## As a standalone process

-Run

-    bun start

-This will create a production build and run dist/index.js.
-Please note that a port, database URL and CAT_API_KEY env vars will need to be provided, as they won't be provided by docker compose.